yt-dlp/yt-dlp/CONTRIBUTING.md

 ### Is the description of the issue itself sufficient?

 We often get issue reports that we cannot really decipher.
 While in most cases we eventually get the required information after asking back multiple times, this poses an unnecessary drain on our resources.
-Many contributors, including myself, are also not native speakers, so we may misread some parts.

 So please elaborate on what feature you are requesting, or what bug you want to be fixed.
 Make sure that it's obvious